 Tools and Equipment

 As I always say, you don't need any special equipment to make Sardine Pasta.
-However, that doesn't mean there are a couple of gadgets and tools that might make Sicilian Sardine Pasta a little easier to get from pantry to table.
+However, that doesn't mean there are a couple of gadgets and tools that might make Sicilian Sardine Pasta a little easier to get from pantry to plate.

 - Wine Glasses.
 These are the most versatile every day wine glasses for light white wines

 - Wine key.
 I have some version of this double-hinge wine key in every room of the house except the bathrooms, but don't underestimate me; I will put a wine key in the bathrooms if I have to

 - Butter Warmer.
 Tiny 2-cup capacity sauce pot to heat wine and plump raisins

 - Large Sauté Pan for the vegetables and the final pasta